tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_t(bt_resamples, res)
     Condition
       Warning:
-      Recommend at least 500 non-missing bootstrap resamples for term `mean`.
+      Recommend at least 500 non-missing bootstrap resamples for `mean` term.
       Error in `t_single()`:
       !
 All statistics have missing values.